zuri-training/Team-118-Col-Films/README.md

-# COREELS Project Documentation {frontend development}
+# COREELS HEADER AND FOOTER TEMPLATES {frontend development}

 This documentation is written for the frontend development of the Zuri project of team 118.

+## Header and footer template for the mobile and desktop pages

+- The repository contains the header and footer template to be used by other developers for the mobile and desktop screens

 ## The website's hosting platform